nmachine-io/doc-site/docs/models/models-overview.md

 a Kubernetes resource, a KAMA model represents some entity in the system;
 the developer declares instances of it via YAML.

-Everything you see in the user-facing platform comes models that are being consumed and serialized.
+Everything users see in the platform comes models that are being consumed and serialized.
 The following illustrates the relationship between the `Operation` model and the interface served to the user: